ProtocolONE/ptah-docs/content/docs/fonts-and-colors.md

 {{< hint >}}
 - To adjust colors, click the *Page Style* icon in Settings Panel then select the *Colors tab*.
 - Upload an image to the *Color Palette Generator section*.
-You can apply the created palette clicking the *Apply palette button* or upload another image to remake it.
+- Now apply the created palette clicking the *Apply palette button* or upload another image clicking the *New image button*.
 {{< /hint >}}

 {{< figure src="/images/palette.png">}}